vacp2p/rfc-index/vac/raw/eth-demls.md

 Therefore a decentralized approach to secure communication becomes increasingly relevant, offering a robust solution to address these challenges.

-This specification outlines a private messaging service using the Ethereum blockchain as authentication service.
+This document specifies a private messaging service using the Ethereum blockchain as authentication service.
 Rooted in the existing [model](../../waku/standards/application/20/toy-eth-pm.md), this proposal addresses the deficiencies related